SOFiSTiK/gh_sofistik/gh_to_dat/README.md

-The given .NET project creates a Grasshopper assembly providing components to convert Grasshopper geometry into SOFiSTiK input files.
+The given .NET project creates a Grasshopper GHA assembly which provides components to convert Grasshopper geometry into SOFiSTiK input files.

-Install it by just drag & drop the assembly gh_to_dat.gha  in the subfolder ./bin onto Grasshopper.
+Install it by just drag & drop the assembly gh_to_dat.gha from the subfolder ./bin onto the Grasshopper window.